-experience, and Peace Corps work.
-Re easonable effort will be made to award such credit

-equitably for all new employees.

-While equitable, this came at the cost of no credit bein ng given for prior experience.
-Resolution awarded

-some credit for prior experience.
-NTA's position ren

-NTA 3-16-23 NTA reasserts proposal, says NPS response is reiterat

-Reassert counter, to put this in the contract since we hadn't do ne it to date.

-No change 4-4-2023 No change in status

-No change 4-26-2023 No change in status

-No change 5-18-23 No change in status

-NTA 12-18-23 NTA Reasserts

-Reasserts

-TA 1-8-24 NTA Accepts NPS counter:

-e shall be based on training and/or experience.

-Section 4: With respect to initial placement, the C below criteria, the amount of credit which may be giver and Peace Corps work: Reasonable effort will be made
+Section 3: Initial placement on the salary schedule shall be based on training and/or experience.
+Section 4: With respect to initial placement, the Committee shall determine, based on reasonable criteria, the amount of credit which may be given for previous outside experience, related experience, and Peace Corps work.
+Reasonable effort will be made to award such credit equitably for all new employees. - le, this came at the cost of no credit being given for prior experience.
+Resolution awarded some more . e credit for prior experience.
+NTA's position remains that we are bargaining for NTA 3- 16-23 proposal, says NPS response is reiteration of status quo.
+NPS responds that this is Reassert their counter, to put this in the contract since we hadn't done it to date.
+No change 4 4-2023 No change in status No change 4-2 26-2023 No change in status No change 18-23 No change in status NTA 12 2-18-23 NTA Reasserts Reasserts TA 1-8 8-24 NTA Accepts NPS counter: • Effective September 1, 2023, modify Article 10, Section 4, to introduce the below protocol for the placement of new employees on the salary schedule.
+This placement protocol will be adjusted when the initial step on the salary scale is adjusted per this Collective Bargaining Agreement."
+ARTICLE 10 Initial Staff Employment Section 3: Initial placement on the salary schedule shall be based on training and/or experience. experience, re With respect to initial placement, the Committee shall determine, based on e below criteria, the amount of credit which may be given for previous outside lated experience, and Peace Corps work: Reasonable effort will be made to award such ly for all new employees.

 Years of Experience Step Placement

 1-5 1

 6-10 1.5

 11-15 2

 16+ 2.5